wp-plugins/daves-wordpress-live-search/readme.txt

 Features I want to implement in future releases:

-1. Modify the CSS directly on the admin screen (so it's not tied to a theme)
+1. Modify the CSS directly on the admin screen (so it's not tied to a theme).

 == Changelog ==